eventray-archive/horus/README.rst

     self.config.add_subscriber(handle_request, RegistrationActivatedEvent)
     self.config.add_subscriber(handle_request, ProfileUpdatedEvent)

 Changing the forms
 ==================

-If you would like to modify any of the forms in pyramid signup, you just need to register the new deform class to use in the registry.
+If you would like to modify any of the forms, you just need to register the new deform class to be used.

 The interfaces you have available to override from horus.interfaces are: